davstromb/frege/README.md

 # Frege Hello world
-_"Frege is a non-strict, purely functional programming language for the Java virtual machine in the spirit of Haskell.
-It is considered a Haskell dialect or simply "a" Haskell for the Java virtual machine._
+_"Frege is a Haskell for the JVM.

-_Frege has a strong static type system with type inference.
-Higher rank types are supported, though type annotations are required for that.
-Frege programs are compiled to Java bytecode and run in a Java virtual machine.
-Existing Java classes and methods can be used seamlessly from Frege after their types have been properly declared."_ [Wikipedia](https://en.wikipedia.org/wiki/Frege_(programming_language))
+Like any Haskell, it is purely functional, enjoys a strong static type system with global type inference and non-strict - also known as lazy - evaluation.

+Frege compiles to Java, runs on the JVM, and uses any Java library you want.
+It can be used inside any Java project."_ [Wikipedia](https://en.wikipedia.org/wiki/Frege_(programming_language))

 ### Get started: Hello world